Buck Hill

-Buck Hill faces east, overlooking Interstate 35.
-It is owned by David and Corrine "Chip" Solner.
-The ski area is lighted for night skiing, and operates three chairlifts (2 quads, 1 triple) and multiple surface tows (trail map).
+Buck Hill faces east and overlooks adjacent Interstate 35, approximately 15 mi south of downtown Minneapolis.
+Owned by David and Corrine "Chip" Solner, the ski area is lighted for night skiing and operates three chairlifts (2 quads, 1 triple) and multiple surface tows (trail map).
 The base area consists of a parking lot and a short strip of lodges.
-The ski runs use the east face of the hill, with the other sides occupied by residential housing, and a municipal water tower sharing the summit.
-The ski area's vertical drop is 310 ft.
+The ski runs use the east face of the hill, with the other sides occupied by residential housing; a municipal water tower shares the summit, and the vertical drop is 310 ft.

 History

 Buck Hill was named by early settlers, who noticed its summit was a gathering spot for Mdewakanton Dakota to watch male deer (bucks) drink at Crystal Lake.

 The ski area was started by Chuck Stone, who discovered the sport as a child recovering from polio, and had worked as a lift attendant at Suicide Six in Vermont.
 Returning to Minneapolis, he wanted to start a ski area, and went to the public library to search out viable topography.
 The present ski area of Buck Hill was the tallest hill close to the Twin Cities, but was on private land, part of a remote farm owned by Grace Whittier.
 Stone and his girlfriend Nancy convinced Whittier to lease them the property, succeeding where previous wooers had failed, and the ski area began operating in 1954.
 Whittier left the property to St. Olaf College, in Northfield, Minnesota, upon her death.